GitHub

 Lifecycle and compatibility

-The ladder is per-hostgroup overridable and shares the rest of the ban lifecycle: TTL auto-withdrawal, the max_active_bans cap, the absolute whitelist, and dry-run (which advances the ladder and logs each rung but never announces).
+The ladder is per-hostgroup overridable and shares the rest of the ban lifecycle: TTL auto-withdrawal, the max_active_bans cap, the blast-radius caps (max_banned_fraction, max_bans_per_window), the absolute whitelist, and dry-run (which advances the ladder and logs each rung but never announces).

 When no escalation block is set, the single mitigation method behaves exactly as a one-rung ladder at 0 seconds — full backward compatibility.
-The current rung and method are visible per ban in /api/v1/bans (escalation, escalation_step).
+Each ban in /api/v1/bans exposes the full configured ladder (escalation), the index of the current rung (escalation_step), and the active rung's method (method).